Symbol based Convergence Analysis in Block Multigrid Methods with Applications for Stokes Problems: Numerical Examples

 As a second experiment we consider different number of steps of pre/post smoother.
 In order to damp the error both in the middle and in the high frequencies, we take a different parameter for the pre-smoother and the post-smoother (when both are present).
 In particular, we choose $\omega_{ \rm post} = 4/5$ and $\omega_{ \rm pre} = 3/5$, since they give the fastest convergence over the considered sample of admissible values.
 The convergence rate in all these cases is optimal (see Table \ref{tab:TGM_Jacs_different_steps}) since the presence of the pre smoothing or of additional smoothing steps can accelerate the convergence of the TGM.

-In Section \ref{sec:procedure} we described the structure of the blocks at coarser levels and how the multigrid ingredients should be chosen when considering more than two grids.
-In this case, our choice of trigonometric polynomials $\mathbf{p}_{A_x}$, $\mathbf{p}_{A_y}$, and $\mathbf{p}_{\hat{C}}$ ensures that the spectral properties of $\tilde{A}\{\ell\}$ and $\hat{C}\{\ell\}$ remain unchanged at coarser levels, as we verified numerically using the associated symbols.
+In Section \ref{sec:procedure} we described the structure of the blocks at coarser levels and how the multigrid ingredients should be chosen when considering more than two grids. {In particular, we consider a number of levels depending by the system matrix size according to the following rule: if the size is of the form $s(2^t+1)^2$, the number of levels after which we stop the iteration is maximum between 1 and $t-3$.
+When considering more levels,} our choice of trigonometric polynomials $\mathbf{p}_{A_x}$, $\mathbf{p}_{A_y}$, and $\mathbf{p}_{\hat{C}}$ ensures that the spectral properties of $\tilde{A}\{\ell\}$ and $\hat{C}\{\ell\}$ remain unchanged at coarser levels, as we verified numerically using the associated symbols.
 Regarding the choice of $\omega_\ell$, we numerically verified that choosing at all levels the smoothing parameter which is suitable for the first level is a computationally cheaper and more robust choice in order to accelerate the convergence of the V-cycle.
 This approach was already taken in \cite{saddle_DBFF}, where a comparison with an adaptive choice of $\omega_\ell$ was provided.
-In Table \ref{tab:TGM_W_V_Jacs} we numerically prove the independence of the convergence rate with respect to the matrix size also for the W-cycle and V-cycle methods using 2 steps of pre/post smoother, with the choice $\omega_{ \rm post} = 4/5$ and $\omega_{ \rm pre} = 3/5$ at all levels.
+In Table \ref{tab:TGM_W_V_Jacs} we numerically prove the independence of the convergence rate with respect to the matrix size also for the W-cycle and V-cycle methods using 2 steps of pre/post smoother, with the choice $\omega_{ \rm post} = 4/5$ and $\omega_{ \rm pre} = 3/5$ at all levels. {In addition, we report the computational times for solving the linear system and the setup times for the computation of the grid transfer operators.
+Although W-cycle and V-cycle require the computation of the grid transfer operators for more levels, their setup times remain relatively low.
+Then the two methods, are preferable in practical cases with respect to the TGM.
+In particular, V-cycle method shows best computational times at the price of just few iterations more. }